Now Hiring: Education and Engagement Internship

 • Practical experience in setting up museum-quality exhibitions

-• Hand-on opportunities to explore a centuries-old historic collection
+• Hands-on opportunities to explore a century-old historic art collection

 • Experience interacting with and supporting professional curators and exhibiting artists